Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

 [T]he failure of a provider of health care … to use the reasonable care, skill or knowledge … used under similar circumstances by similarly trained and experienced providers…4

-The hardest element to prove is that the defendant’s breach caused the plaintiff’s injury.
-Plaintiffs usually have to submit an affidavit of a medical expert in the same or similar field as the defendant.
-The affiant has to declare that the injury resulted from the defendant’s negligence and was not a natural result of the victim’s prior maladies.
+When you file your claim, you usually have to submit an affidavit of merit by a medical expert in the same or similar field as the defendant.
+The expert has to declare that your injury resulted from the defendant’s negligence and was not a natural result of your prior maladies.6

-Five common examples of medical malpractice are:
+Ten common examples of medical malpractice are:

 Possibly.
 Liability waivers should not bar lawsuits under Nevada medical malpractice law if either:

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
-He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
+He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.